B2B e-commerce platform Udaan raises $280 million – TechCrunch

 The fresh fundraise “reflects the long-term truly transformative and fundamental value creation potential that Udaan platform offers for the lives and businesses of Indian MSMEs, who are major job creators and form the backbone of our economy and the society,” said Malviya.
 “Participation of existing and new investors in this financing highlights the increasing recognition of capital markets of this unique nature of the Indian market, and the opportunity it offers.

-In the past two years, scores of startups and giants such as Reliance, and Amazon have started to explore the business-to-business market in India, which is currently dominated by Udaan.
+In the past two years, scores of startups and giants such as Reliance and Amazon have started to explore the business-to-business market in India, which is currently dominated by Udaan.

 For instance, India’s largest retail chain Reliance Retail, which serves more than 3.5 million customers each week through its nearly 10,000 physical stores in more than 6,500 cities and towns in the country, entered the e-commerce space with JioMart in late 2019 through a joint venture with sister subsidiary telecom giant Jio Platforms.
 By mid last year, JioMart had established presence in over 200 Indian cities and towns — though currently its reach within those cities and customer service leave a lot to be desired.